gaurang30/IPCP2.0-Pipeline-Predators/README.md

 This will create a folder of desired name which will store the simulation results of given 5 traces along with their ipc values in `results.txt`

 ### Presentation
- Please refer to this [presentation](https://docs.google.com/presentation/d/1-CdZl602SHgl6vaIhnxknX5CPS917v1rjopyMUz4sKc/edit?usp=sharing) for detailed understanding.
+ Please refer to this [presentation](https://docs.google.com/presentation/d/1-CdZl602SHgl6vaIhnxknX5CPS917v1rjopyMUz4sKc/edit?usp=sharing) and [video](https://youtu.be/SwNjS9jtsUM) for detailed understanding.

 ### References
 - [IPCP paper](https://www.cse.iitk.ac.in/users/biswap/IPCP_ISCA20.pdf)